Quansight-Labs/quansight-labs-site/posts/2021/08/github-actions-benchmarks.md

 # Are CI services reliable enough for benchmarking?

 We saw above that CI services are not designed for this kind of task, but with some workarounds they might be good enough.
-However, how can be sure?
+However, how can we be sure?
 As data-driven scientists, we say let's run an experiment!

 ## The setup

-Our experiment is data-driven, so we need to generate some data first.
+If our experiment is data-driven, we should generate some data first.
 This is our strategy:

 * We will benchmark and compare two commits that are exactly the same in terms of tested code.
-* Under ideal conditions, we should see that the performance ratio between the two commits is 1.0.
+* Under ideal conditions, we should see that the performance ratio between the two commits is `1.0`.
 In other words, performance should be the same.
 Of course, these are not ideal conditions, so some kind of error is expected.
-We want to see if it stays reliably under an acceptable threshold.
+We just want it to stay reliably under an acceptable threshold.
 * We will implement a GitHub Actions workflow that will run every six hours (four times a day) and collect results for a week or more.
 This will help us account for two things:
     * Accumulate sufficient data points to answer our question.